 When we look at Moreno’s finishing rate and overall dominance in MMA fighting over the course of his current five-year win streak, Moreno looks to have the edge in this matchup.
 Combine that with Moreno fighting on home territory in front of a friendly crowd and we have all the ingredients necessary for another Moreno win.

-At odds of 7/10 at UK betting sites (or -160 at Bovada for Americans), I like everything about taking Moreno in this matchup.
+At odds of 7/10 at UK betting sites, I like everything about taking Moreno in this matchup.
 He has a deadly submission game and the takedown ability to mitigate Pettis’ striking and earn his 12th straight victory.

 Other UFC Fight Nights: